AlloSphere-Research-Group/allolib_playground/USING.md

 xcode-select --install
 ```

-- You need to install [XCode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) form App Store if you can't run the above command.
+- You need to install [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) form App Store if you can't run the above command.
+- **Note**: If you can't download Xcode from App Store because your macOS version is old, you can download it from [the Apple Developer downloads page](https://developer.apple.com/download/more/) with your Apple account.
+Please check both your macOS version and a supported Xcode version from [here](https://en.wikipedia.org/wiki/Xcode).
+  - Alternatively, you can just download and install the Command Line Tools from the same page.

 More details at [here](https://code.visualstudio.com/docs/cpp/config-clang-mac).